Koudocko/dotfiles/README.md

 - rofi (application launcher)
 - i3status (status bar)
 - feh (wallpaper utility)
 - flameshot (screenshot utility)
-TlDR: Provides a minimal and functional experience.
+TLDR: Provides a minimal and functional experience.

 **Other Notable Features:**
 The Fcitx IMF is enabled and shipped with the Mozc IME.
 Ctrl + Space to toggle between en_US and ja_JP.